ctrl-vi/cse480e-accessibility/GSBA Accessibility Assessment/Website Accessibility Assessment Reflection.md

 #### What are its strengths and/or weaknesses?

 There is a wide variety of magnification softwares, including the ones demonstrated in the aforementioned Youtube video.
-This means that
+This means that it is highly customizable to the situtation as well as the wants and needs of the disabled people utilizing magnifiers.
+I also like how the firefox zoom is built into the webpage, allowing VI folk to use the zoom on any computer, without additional software.
+One weakness is how context can get lost when very zoomed in.

 #### What happened when you tried it?

 I was very disoriented while using the screen magnification.
 It is hard to not know the broader context of the webpage, and I kept getting lost while navigating.
 It is extremely useful to have the entire webpage in my peripheral, and I missed having that while doing my own testing.
+I also tried the MacOS magnifier, which was really nice and let me keep that peripheral vision.

 ### Screen Reader